CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab02.md

-# Choose and deploy a language model
+# Lab 02: Choose and deploy a language model

 The Azure AI Foundry model catalog serves as a central repository where you can explore and use a variety of models, facilitating the creation of your generative AI scenario.